8 Reasons to use this proven wedding business pricing strategy

 The Centre-Stage Effect assumes that most people will choose the middle option when faced with a set of three options.
 If you keep this in mind when you’re planning your packages, it’ll help you decide which components are the most important parts of what you do.

 Alan recommends presenting no more than three package options to one client.
 He says you can always have more packages prepared and on file, but more than 3 options are too much to close the sale quickly.
-He suggests presenting your packages in a way that highlights the middle option, possibly labelling it as the
+He suggests presenting your packages in a way that highlights the middle option, possibly labelling it as the best value package or the most popular package.

 For more wedding business pricing and customer service tips, speak with our Business Advisors today!